audaciaconsulting/Audacia.Mail/README.md

 }
 ```

 Extract `IMailClientFactory` from this class.
-Using DI add this interfcase as singleton.
+Using DI add this interface as singleton.

 An extension method can be created against `HttpRequest` which tryes to extract value from a given custom header name